Underbelly Files: Chopper: Part One

 Chopper reveals to his father that he has written a book about his life called Chopper: From The Inside.
 His father is not sure if anyone would read the book and is still insistent that he return to a life of crime, but Chopper tells him that the book would add to his legend and that people would be angry if they were excluded from it.
 The book is a huge success which pleases Chopper and his father.
-It does however infuriates Alphonse Gangitano, who is referred to in it as a fairy godfather, and Lewis Moran who is not mentioned in to book at all.
+It does however infuriate Alphonse Gangitano, who is referred to in it as a fairy godfather, and Lewis Moran who is not mentioned in to book at all.

 The books success makes Chopper a star.
 This starts making people inspect the Chopper persona and ask him to commit minor crimes to amuse them.
 Chopper and his new friend Trent Anthony are at a strip club when Chopper is threatened by Syd Collins.
 Syd then shows up at Chopper's house and demands that Chopper attend his wedding and give him $8,000 to help pay for expenses, which he refuses.
 Chopper then attends a biker party with a walking stick saying it is a wedding present for Syd as he is not going to his wedding.
 He asks Syd to be reasonable but Syd insists Chopper come and help pay for the wedding, at which point Chopper asks him "do you want me to shoot you".

 Some time later Syd Collins is shot in the stomach and when he is interviewed by police he claims that Chopper shot him because he didn't want to come to the wedding.
 When police talk to Chopper he tells them he had nothing to do with Syd being shot and that Trent Anthony can confirm his story.